Muhammad in Islam: In Medina

 In order to establish peaceful coexistence among this heterogeneous population, Muhammad invited the leading personalities of all the communities to reach a formal agreement which would provide a harmony among the communities and security to the city of Medina, and finally drew up the Constitution of Medina, also known as the Medina Charter, which formed "a kind of alliance or federation" among the prevailing communities.
 It specified the mutual rights and obligations of the Muslims and Jews of Medina, and prohibited any alliance with the outside enemies.
 It also declared that any dispute would be referred to Muhammad for settlement.

-Persistent hostility of Quraysh

-Before the arrival of Muhammad, the clans of Medina had suffered a lot from internal feuds and had planned to nominate Abd-Allah ibn Ubaiy as their common leader with a view to restoring peace.
-The arrival of Muhammad rendered this design unlikely, and from then Abd-Allah ibn Ubaiy began entertaining hostility towards Muhammad.
-Soon after Muhammad's settlement in Medina, Abd-Allah ibn Ubaiy received an ultimatum from the Quraysh directing him to fight or expel the Muslims from Medina, but was convinced by Muhammad not to do that.
-Around this time, Sa'ad ibn Mua'dh, chief of Aws, went to Mecca to perform Umrah.
-Because of mutual friendship, he was hosted and escorted by a Meccan leader, Umayyah ibn Khalaf, but the two could not escape the notice of Abu Jahl, an archenemy of Islam.
-At the sight of Sa'ad, Abu Jahl became angry and threatened to stop their visit to Kaaba as his clan had sheltered the Muhammad.
-Sa'ad ibn Mua'dh also threatened to hinder their trading caravans.

-Thus, there remained a persistent enmity between the Muslims and the Quraysh tribe.
-The Muslims were still few and without substantial resources, and fearful of attacks.